craftercms/docs/source/developers/experience-builder.rst

 When running in authoring, in-context editing tools should be enabled in the application whilst in delivery (i.e. "production"), they should not.

 The function returns a promise which will resolve as true or false.
-This value should be fetch early on your application bootstrap and cached for the rest of the app lifecycle.
+This value should be fetched early on your application bootstrap and cached for the rest of the app lifecycle.
 Depending on the value, you should then carry on to initialize XB or bypass it's initialization and assume the app is running in "production", where authoring tools are completely absent.